hsinmin/richwear/README.md

 321,698 images, year: 2017-2019, img size:500x667
 ============

-* classes.txt           # 41 unique classes appeared in clothing patterns, colors, and categories
+* `classes.txt`           # 41 unique classes appeared in clothing patterns, colors, and categories

-* photos.txt            # List of image filenames\
-                      # Note that the first 3,868 files are from the verified\
+* `photos.txt`            # List of image filenames.
+Note that the first 3,868 files are from the verified\
-                      # subset in the following order: 3,043 training, 325 validation, and 500 test\
+                            subset in the following order: 3,043 training, 325 validation, and 500 test\
-                      # images.
+                            images.
 The rest of images does not have verifed\
-                      # labels.
+                            labels.
 These images only have noisy labels.

 * date.txt              # Date uploaded to wear.jp (in the same order as photos.txt)